XNU: K32/K64

 Booting while holding down 6 and 4 forces the machine to boot K64 on machines supporting 64-bit kernels.
 K64 will run 32-bit applications but it will not run 32-bit kernel extensions (KEXTs), so these must be ported to K64 to be able to load.

-XNU in OS X Mountain Lion, v10.8, and later only provides a 64-bit kernel.
+XNU in OS X Mountain Lion (10.8) and later only provides a 64-bit kernel.

-I/O Kit
+IOKit

-I/O Kit is the device driver framework, written in a subset of C++ based on Embedded C++.
+IOKit is the device driver framework, written in a subset of C++ based on Embedded C++.
 Using its object-oriented design, features common to any class of driver are provided within the framework, helping device drivers be written in less time and code.
-The I/O Kit is multi-threaded, symmetric multiprocessing (SMP)-safe, and allows for hot-pluggable devices and automatic, dynamic device configuration.
+IOKit is multi-threaded, symmetric multiprocessing (SMP)-safe, and allows for hot-pluggable devices and automatic, dynamic device configuration.

-Many drivers can be written to run from user space, which further enhances the stability of the system.
-If a user-space driver crashes, it will not crash the kernel.
-However, if a kernel-space driver crashes it will crash the kernel.
-Examples of kernel-space drivers include disk adapter and network adapter drivers, graphics drivers, drivers for Universal Serial Bus (USB) and FireWire host controllers, and drivers for virtual machine software such as VirtualBox, Parallels Desktop for Mac, and VMware Fusion.
+Many drivers can be written to run in user mode, which further enhances the stability of the system.
+If a driver running in user mode crashes, it will not crash the kernel.
+However, if a driver running in kernel mode crashes it will crash the kernel.
+Examples of drivers running in kernel mode include disk adapter and network adapter drivers, graphics drivers, drivers for Universal Serial Bus (USB) and FireWire host controllers, and drivers for virtual machine software such as VirtualBox, Parallels Desktop for Mac, and VMware Fusion.
+In macOS Catalina and later releases, DriverKit allows some of those types of drivers to run in user mode.